McConnell optimistic but does not have the votes yet as of Friday morning

 McConnell is heading into the day that could clinch one of, if not the, cornerstone achievements of his career -- tilting the court's makeup firmly to the conservative side -- and he doesn't currently have the votes.
 He and his top deputies are optimistic, no question.
 But it's not there yet.

-Key undecided senators -- including West Virginia Democrat Joe Manchin -- maintained they were undecided on Friday morning and won't make their decision known until they're on the Senate floor.
+Key undecided senators -- including West Virginia Democrat Joe Manchin and Maine Republican Susan Collins -- maintained they were undecided on Friday morning and won't make their decision known until they're on the Senate floor.

 The schedule

-The Senate will gavel into session at 9:30 a.m.
+The Senate gaveled into session at 9:30 a.m.
 ET.

 The vote to end debate (cloture) on Kavanaugh's nomination is scheduled for 10:30 a.m.
 ET.